Proantagonist/SupremeGamingRules/Ark/PVE/rules.md

 ## **Super Breeds**

 Super Breeds are defined as any dino with a base level of over 500.
-These dinos have been bred to have the highest values in at least 2 stats.
-Super Breed dinos are the property of the breeder and can only be traded, gifted, bred or used in boss fights at the original breeder's discretion.
+These dinos have been bred to have the highest values in at least Health & Stamina.
+Super Bred dinos are the property of the breeder and can only be traded, gifted, bred or used in boss fights at the original breeder's discretion.
 If caught with a Super Breed line that is not yours, the dinos will be removed from your possession and additional punishments will follow based on the severity of the violation.

 **DO NOT** cross-breed supers with regular tames.
   - Breeders Responsibilities: